 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

-I don’t always sell, I honestly still donate more than I sell.
 We went through my sons room before Christmas to make space for his new toys – we pulled out a lot.
 In this case, it was an easy decision to donate because I knew with all the Christmas activities going on that it would take a long time to organize it all for selling, to take the pictures, post, and coordinate so many pickups.
 I saw that obstacle a mile away and I didn’t want that clutter just sitting around waiting for me to deal with it!

 You have to know yourself!
 Be honest with yourself about how you handle things and set yourself up for success.

-Know yourself: be honest with your strengths and weaknesses.
-If you know you’re likely to procrastinate hosting the garage sale: Garage sales are not for you.
+Know yourself.
+Be honest with your strengths and weaknesses.
+If you know you’re likely to procrastinate hosting the garage sale – garage sales are not for you.

 My husband thought I should add a reminder that donations are tax deductible, so you can “earn money” that way too.
 (You can see my free printable for donation write-offs here.)